carrot-ar/carrot/README.md

 By implementing the Picnic Protocol into the server and client's respective frameworks, we have decreased the error size for location resolution from 10-65 meters with GPS down to less than one foot.
 This enables developers (i.e. you) to focus on creating applications with rich content and need not worry about the finer details such as cross-device accuracy and networking.

 ## Response Groups
 The broadcast module, available in all controller implementations, has a few options for narrowing down which clients to send a message to.
 Since all clients have a session associated with them, there is a 1-to-1 relationship between sessions and clients.
-Thus, every client has a `SessionToken` which is accessible within the client and within the session store.
+Thus, every client has a `SessionToken` which is accessible within the client and within the session store internal to Carrot.

-#### Broadcasting only back to the message sender
+#### Broadcasting to all clients
 ```
 carrot.Broadcast(/* carrot response message */)
 ```

-#### Broadcasting to a set of clients
+#### Broadcasting to a subset of clients
 ```
 carrot.Broadcast(/* carrot response message */, sessionToken1, sessiontoken2)
 ```